ozgurnew/working-copy/README.md

 For an enterprise-level IAC repository, I would prefer to use Terragrunt next time.
 I didn't choose to use it because there wasn't a prod and non-prod environment in the requirements.
 It lets you follow DRY principles in Terraform easily.
 For prod, dev, test environments, one may want to copy resources, and it's so easy to follow the fallacy of copying and repeat existing resources, which further complicates the code between prod and dev environments.
 Although it can be applied through different branches, it becomes hard to maintain after a while.
 The declarative nature of Terraform supports a single source of truth code to deploy infrastructure.
 Different but similar environments' default directory mechanism forces you to copy resources between environments, which violates DRY principles.
 Modules become bigger and bigger, and maintaining them becomes harder.<br />
  <br />
  <br />
 I tried to keep inputs as low as possible.
 When inputs are increased in Terraform modules, it becomes hard to follow and use a working code.
 Here's what I experienced: Input descriptions are not so helpful, and in the cloud world, it's so easy to mess it up.
-The first example is when versions change code maintainer can change the field type too, so instead of boolean, the field can become an input file name.
+The first example is when versions change code maintainer can change the field type too, so instead of boolean, the field can become an input file name string.
 The second example is that descriptions are primarily like "base64 encoded version of access key".
 Is it the file's name, or is it the key itself, or is it the base64 encoded version of the key?
 So to overcome that, I followed this process.
-If a resource doesn't exist, create it.
-If the module input doesn't have to be determined by the user, ignore it for now.
+If a resource doesn't exist, terraform creates it.
+If the module input doesn't have to be determined by the user let's ignore it for now.
 These can still be provided through environment variables, but they shouldn't be on the same level as mandatory ones.
 So a developer should be able to start directly by only applying required inputs.
 After a successful start, the developer should be able to customize other optional variables.<br />
  <br />
 Example mandatory fields:<br />
 Datadog api and app keys<br />
 Azure Service Principal ID, Secret and tenant id<br />
+Terraform Backend storage account field<br />
  <br />
 Optional good to have fields:<br />
-Terraform Backend selection and storage account fields<br />
 Cloud Region<br />
 RBAC that controls Kubernetes<br />
  <br />